The consumption of alcohol during the Renaissance could be moderate to heavy. However, drunkenness was a sin.

 - The introduction of large quantities of alcohol into an environment dominated by colonial powers disrupted traditional indigenous social structures.
 This was the case even in areas with long traditions of drinking alcohol.31

 - The production and distribution of spirits spread slowly.
 Spirit drinking was still largely for medicinal purposes throughout most of the sixteenth century.
-It’s been said of distilled spirits that “the sixteenth century created it; the seventeenth century consolidated it; the eighteenth popularized it.”32
+This was said of distilled spirits. “[T]he sixteenth century created it; the seventeenth century consolidated it; the eighteenth popularized it.”32

 - The Irish appear to have made the original grain spirit, whiskey.
-Its specific origins are unknown.33 However, there is evidence that by the 16th century people widely consumed it in some parts of Scotland.34
+Its exact origins are unknown.33 Yet there’s evidence that by the 16th century people widely consumed it in some parts of Scotland.34

 Tsar Vasily III (1505-1532) of Russia permitted his courtiers to consume as much alcohol as they wanted.
-But they had to live in a specific section of Moscow.
-This was so as not to corrupt the ‘lower classes’ of people.35
+But they had to live in a certain section of Moscow.
+This was so as not to corrupt the “lower classes” of people.35

 Benedictine monks in France first produced the liqueur Benedictine.36

-- ‘Although tequila and mescal are considered national beverages [of Mexico], they made their appearance only after the Conquest, when the Spaniards brought the knowledge of distillation processes they had learned from the Moors.’39
+- Tequila and mescal are considered national beverages of Mexico.
+They made appeared only after the Conquest.
+That’s when Spaniards brought knowledge of distillation processes they had learned from the Moors.39

-- Farmers first grew hops in England on a significant scale.40
+- Farmers first grew hops in England on a large scale.40

 - In Ireland, the proportion of spices and aromatics it contained determined the quality of distilled spirits.41